wwcode-berlin-hackevenings/e2e-workshop/README.md

 During this workshop, you will take on the role of the QA (Quality Assurance) team of *Instacat* - a hot new startup in the cat social media space 🐈.
 [Instacat](https://www.instacat.app) allows cats to share their cutest pictures with the world and collect likes 💜.

-Your job is to work through a list of test cases that have been defined by the product team Each test cases describes a different user flow that uses a feature of your product.
+Your job is to work through a list of test cases that have been defined by the product team.
+Each test cases describes a different user flow that uses a feature of your product.

-One main reason why we write tests is to make sure new features or changes didn't break existing functionality.
+One main reason that we write tests is to make sure new features or changes didn't break existing functionality.
 This means you will run your tests against different "releases" of the instacat website - simulated by different versions.
 The instructions below will tell you when a new version is released and you should change the URL you are using in your tests!